 Use this button to open the exported document in the appropriate helper application.
-For example, if you export a worksheet in PDF format, if you click this button Discoverer will display the exported document using Adobe Acrobat.
+For example, if you export a worksheet in PDF format, if you click this button Discoverer displays the exported document using Adobe Acrobat.
 You can then use Adobe Acrobat to view or save the exported worksheet.

-The behavior that occurs after you click the Click to view or save button depends on the helper applications (e.g. Adobe Acrobat, MS Word, Excel) that are specified in your operating system for different file types (i.e. MIME Type settings).
+The behavior that occurs after you click the Click to view or save button depends on the helper applications (for example, Adobe Acrobat, MS Word, Excel) that are specified in your operating system for different file types (that is, MIME Type settings).